 TJ’s focus is learning and development and aims to provide the L&D practitioner with the knowledge, tools and inspiration they need to produce bottom line results for their organisations’ and engagement, motivation and success for their people.

-Subjects, as detailed on the editorial calendar, are explored by contributors in the monthly magazine through case studies of good practice, research findings and practical features exploring the topic and offering tools, tips and techniques.
+TJ publishes blogs and short features online, and longer more in-depth features in the magazine each month.
+Contributors explore subjects, as detailed in the editorial calendar, in the monthly magazine through case studies of good practice, research findings and practical features which offer tools, tips and techniques.

 Those considering submitting an article should run their ideas past editorial staff by submitting short outlines of their proposed contributions.